sagazirobiul/trusted-tech-client/README.md

 </a>

 # Features
-- Complete E-commerce web application with a dynamic service section and review section.
+- Complete web application with a dynamic service section and review section.
+- Users can order services, monitor their order list, and cancel orders.
 - Admin can add services, update and delete services.
-- Users can order services, monitor their order list, and cancel orders.
+- Admin can add new admins and can change the status of orderlist.
-- Firebase Authentication & hosting, Stripe payment gateway are also included
+- Firebase Authentication & hosting, Stripe payment gateway are also included.

 # Key Technology
 - React